-Calibration: Darks, arc (wavelength calibration), and lamp (flat-field) exposures are taken during daytime as part of the calibration plan (see sect.
-11).
+Calibration: Darks, arc (wavelength calibration), and lamp (flat-field) exposures are taken during daytime as part of the calibration plan (see \S 11).

 If, for a particular reason, you wish to obtain arcs or lamps immediately after your exposure, you can attach the template ..cal_ArcsAtt or ..cal_LampFlatsAtt at the end of your OB.
-We have found during the commissioning phase that the instrument flexures were small and that night time calibrations may not be required.
+We have found during the commissioning phase that the instrument flexures were small and that night time calibrations are not required.
+Therefore we discourage taking arc or lamp exposures during the night.
+Furthermore, instrument flexture can also be corrected for (in the spectral direction) using the sky emission lines.

-If you wish to estimate exactly the image quality obtained on your AO guide star, you can insert in your OB the template ..cal_NGS immediately after your acquisition.
+If you wish to estimate exactly the image quality obtained on your AO guide star, you can insert in your OB the template ...cal_NGS immediately after your acquisition.
 This will set back the AO guide star into the spectrograph field of view and obtain an image of the NGS which can later be used for performance/PSF analysis.
 Please note that such an image is not taken by default during the acquisition (unlike for NACO for example).